 So, to recap on what we’ve pinpointed:

-Treat faux leather like your skin – avoid it getting it it too dry and don’t use anything too harsh like bleach.
+- Treat faux leather like your skin – avoid letting it get too dry and don’t use anything too harsh like bleach.

 Don't miss a thing